 Training, qualifications & experience

-After spending over 20 years in the corporate world, I decided to get off the hamster wheel, re-train and have subsequently worked in Education, Youth and Family Services and the charity sector.
+After spending over 20 years in the corporate world, I decided to get off the hamster wheel, re-train and have subsequently worked in Education, Youth and Family Services.
 Roles have included being a Family Support Worker and a Youth Mentor.

 My counselling experience is varied and includes working with adults and young people in both private practice and within a counselling organisation, school and charity.
-Whilst I am a general counsellor I have a lot of experience in loss, bereavement, anxiety & depression and young people.
+Whilst I am a general counsellor I have a lot of experience in bereavement, anxiety and depression and young people.

 My work is primarily person centred focusing on the core conditions of empathy, congruence and unconditional positive regard and is firmly rooted with the ethical framework of the BACP (British Association of Counselling and Psychotherapy) of which I am a registered member.